romnn/grpc-web-proto-compile/README.rst

 """"""""

+**NOTE:** This package has been superseded by `romnn/proto-compile <https://github.com/romnn/proto-compile>`_, which provides the same functionality but offers a lot more flexibility and supports more targets than just ``grpc-web``.

 This is a small script tailored to be used in CI environments and piplines to completely take care of generating typescript grpc stubs from protobuf files.

 .. code-block:: console